sf-wdi-25/notes/week-09-project2/day-01-validations-tests/dusk-rspec/README.md

       end

       context "failure" do
-        it "should redirect to 'new_article_path' when create fails" do
+        it "redirects to 'new_article_path' when create fails" do
           # create blank article (assumes validations are set up in article model for presence of title and content)
           post :create, article: { title: nil, content: nil}
           expect(response).to redirect_to(new_article_path)